katelloyd83/sound-fundamentals/modules/week-1/_posts/2017-01-10-important-dates.md

 We are planning on presenting your work on:

-- Wednesday, April 14th
-- Wednesday, April 21st
+- Wednesday, December 8th

-You are **expected to be available during both of these days, from 8-10pm**.
+You are **expected to be available during this day, from 8-10pm**.
 As part of these presentations, we will have you all on the online chat, interacting with listeners, as well as each other.

-**{ NOTE: }** All final project assignments will be do at the same time, **prior** to the first radio show, April 14th.
+**{ NOTE: }** All final project assignments will be do at the same time, **prior** to the radio show, likely, December 1st.

-# Spring Break

-In order to protect the community, the University of Montana **does not** have a traditional Spring Break this semester.
-This prevents students from leaving Missoula, and then potentially bringing back COVID-19 into the community after traveling.
-Instead, the University has scheduled a number of break days throughout the semester.
-However, since this is an asynchronous class, we are not able to take advantage of these one-off break days in the same way as an in-person or synchronous class.
-Therefore, I am planning to have one week were there is not content, and thereby, you still get a break from this class for a week.

-Currently, I am planning for this to occur during the 10th week of class:

-- March 15th through March 19th

-_This is subject to change as the semester progresses._ But I do intend to offer this week as a break to you from this class.